richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 ---

+# 📸 Showcase (Community Screenshots)

+Do you use **SIRIUS / Real-Time MIDI Notation** in your setup?

+Feel free to share a screenshot of your workflow, keyboard, studio, or live setup.
+Community examples will be added here (with credit).

+👉 Open an Issue titled **“Showcase Submission”** and attach your screenshot.

+---

 # 🔍 What Is Real-Time MIDI Notation?

 **Real-Time MIDI Notation** is a **real‑time multi‑track MIDI notation engine** written in Python.